freednara/NextGenENOS/LWC_COMPONENTS_DOCUMENTATION.md

-# NextGenENOS Salesforce StoreConnect - LWC Components Documentation
+# NextGenENOS Salesforce ENOS - LWC Components Documentation

 ## Overview

-This document contains all Lightning Web Components (LWC) code from the NextGenENOS Salesforce StoreConnect project.
+This document contains all Lightning Web Components (LWC) code from the NextGenENOS Salesforce ENOS project.
 The components are designed for an e-commerce platform with modern Salesforce DX practices.

 ## Table of Contents